Sunday, September 14, 2014

 Bubble, Bubble, toil and trouble...these delightful, vintage McCoy soup cauldrons are perfect for your best homemade soups or chili.

 Everyone loves Kings Crown goblets.
 These are early pieces as they are tri-pressed.
-You can tell the people are beginning to prepare for the holiday entertaining that will begin as folded cake plates are flying out of my booths.
+You can tell the people are beginning to prepare for the holiday entertaining that will begin as footed cake plates are flying out of my booths.
 Sold 9 of them in the last three weeks so this pretty, elegant depression glass cake plate with etched pattern will be a nice addition to my general line booth.

 How lucky can a girl get?
 Found this pair of mid-century silver-plated, large serving trays at the same thrift shop.